The Next Generation Session Manager; A Really Working Too Many Open Tabs Solution; And Your Browsing Notebook.

 - Tree Style Tabs feature is now on by default for all new users and it is really recommended to enable it for all who install this thing in times when this option was not so recommended to use.

-P.S.S.
-To be able having up to the 1000 open tabs you need to fine-tune your OS.
+P.P.S.
+To be able to have up to the 1000 open tabs you need to fine-tune your OS.
 All of this about how to avoid this situation, but if you really want to know how to do this google for “Pushing the Limits of Windows - Mark Russinovich”.
-I mostly tweak only “desktop heap memory” limit to allow this, yet not remember very well, maybe also other things.
+I mostly tweak only “desktop heap memory” limit to allow this, yet not remembering very well, maybe also other things.
 And of course Flash plugin must be set in "Click to play mode" (read about how to do this in embedded help of this extension).
-One more invaluable skill - is to be able analyse what tab consume all the CPU....
+One more invaluable skill - is to be able analyse which tabs consume all the CPU....
 Setting up AdBlock might also help, as modern HTML5 rich media advertising really go out of control sometimes in own resources consumption.
-Yet all of this in the past, this extension really solve this problem, at least for me.